jermin2/songs/README.md

 ## How to run
-You will need to install `django`.
-You will need to `python manage.py makemigrations` and `python manage.py migrate` before you run
+* Intialize database by `python manage.py makemigrations` and `python manage.py migrate`
-`python manage.py runserver`.
+* Run the server using `python manage.py runserver`.
-You can optionally create a superuser using `python manage.py createsuperuser`if you want to use the admin interface.
+* You can optionally create a superuser using `python manage.py createsuperuser`if you want to use the admin interface.

 ## Future Work
 The next stage is to support the display of chords in the chordpro format, along with instant transpose.
 Books should have an index, and Songs in a Book should also be retrievable by their index